MicrosoftDocs/learn/learn-pr/azure/improve-sign-in-security-authenticator/includes/1-introduction.md

 -->
 TODO: add your topic sentences(s)
 TODO: add a visual element
-Review security considerations for different authentication methods for Azure AD.
-For better sign-in security, run a campaign to have users set up Microsoft Authenticator whenever they sign in.
+You can improve sign-in security by nudging users to set up Microsoft Authenticator whenever they sign in.

 <!-- 2.
 Scenario -----------------------------------------------------------------------------------------

     Goal: describe the real-world scenario this module will use to illustrate the concepts